 When hypersensitive skin's unpleasant sensations are accompanied by redness, facial skin can become Couperose-prone or, more seriously, develop a condition called Rosacea.
-Although these two conditions are often confused, the symptoms do differ.
+Although these two conditions are often confused and have similar treatments, the symptoms do differ.

-Rosacea is a chronic, episodic inflammatory disorder that affects up to 10% of the adult population.
-As it sits within the hypersensitive skin 'family' sufferers describe unpleasant sensations such as, among others, stinging and burning - subjective feelings that are associated with hypersensitivity.
+Rosacea is a chronic, episodic and progressive inflammatory disorder that affects up to 10% of the adult population.
+As it sits within the hypersensitive skin 'family', sufferers describe initial unpleasant facial sensations such as stinging and burning - subjective feelings that are associated with hypersensitivity.

-On top of those symptoms they typically experience flushing and show signs of diffuse redness of the cheeks, chin, nose and forehead, couperosis, blemishes and pustules.
-Occasionally the ocular area is also involved and this can lead to styes and conjunctivitis.
+Rosacea sufferers typically experience flushing and show signs of diffuse redness of the cheeks, chin, nose and forehead which is temporary at first, but as the condition progresses this redness can become permanent.
+Couperosis, blemishes and pustules may also appear, and occasionally the ocular area is also affected leading to bloodshot or swollen eyes, styes and conjunctivitis.

-The papules and pustules that appear are similar in appearance to those in acne-prone skin but in Rosacea there are no blocked pores, the skin is more likely to be dry than greasy and Rosacea spots don't leave scars.
+The papules and pustules that appear are similar in appearance to those in acne-prone skin, and in fact Rosacea used to be called Acne Rosacea, but the two conditions differ.
+In Rosacea there are no blocked pores, the skin is more likely to be dry than greasy and Rosacea spots don't leave scars.

-Couperose-prone skin (also known as Couperosa) is also a hypersensitive skin condition so it too includes unpleasant sensations such as stinging and burning in its list of symptoms.
-Couperose-prone skin is typified by redness, dryness and sensitivity.
+Couperose-prone skin (also known as Couperosa) is also a hypersensitive skin condition so it too includes unpleasant sensations such as stinging and burning and is typified by redness, dryness and sensitivity.
 The redness is a result of dilated blood vessels which, due to the skin's weakened elasticity, expand when there is a rush of blood to the skin but do not contract afterwards as would happen in normal skin.

 Couperose-prone skin can come and go in its early stages but, as it progresses to more advanced stages the redness can become permanently visible on the skin.